 (7) An application shall not be granted where the licensing authority is satisfied that the premises to which the application relates are premises at or from which a sexual service business within the meaning of the Sexual Services Act 2000 section 3 operates.

-11 Footnote no longer applicable.

-12 On the date as at which this compilation was prepared, the Building Act 2011 s.
+12 On the date as at which this reprint was prepared, the Building Act 2011 s.
 165 had not come into operation.
 It reads as follows:

 165. Liquor Control Act 1988 amended